ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-Georgia Southwestern State University Net Cost
+Net Cost of Georgia Southwestern State University

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for Georgia Southwestern students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for Georgia Southwestern State University students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.